LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

 If we used the `set_trace` approach, we could see that a `setitem` is being called on the `x` arg, and infer this from the contents of the function.

 In this way, we could limit our own hand annotations to Python functions which are written in C or are performance critical (settrace enabled during a function's execution will slow it down).
-This would allow us to cover a greate percentage of third party libraries that we see.
+This would allow us to cover a greater percentage of third party libraries that we see.

 However, I propose holding off on using this approach more generaly, for a future PR, to minimize the size of this change.